nix-deb/nix.deb/PLAN.md

 3. **ICU**: Can Nix function without full ICU support, or is there a minimal subset we can use?

 4. **Boost subset**: Which Boost libraries does Nix actually use?
 We should only build those.

-5. **Test strategy**: How do we verify the built packages work correctly on target distributions without spinning up VMs for each?